Canadian National Baptist Convention: History

-According to a denomination census released in 2020, it included 429 churches and 17,116 members.

 Ministries

 Its official publication, Baptist Horizon is published 4 times per year and is also available online at the CNBC web site.
 The Convention engages in specific men's, women's, youth and university ministries.
 The CNBC maintains a Foundation for receiving financial contributions, labors in Canadian church planting, and partners in global missions with the International Mission Board of the SBC.
 The National Leadership Board, elected by Convention messengers, is the highest operating board within the organization.

 Beliefs

-The denomination has a Baptist confession of faith.
+The association has a Baptist confession of faith.
 It is affiliated with the Baptist World Alliance.